 #1 – Opinion on the Financial Statements

-#2 – A basis for Opinion on Financial Statements:
+#2 – A Basis for Opinion on Financial Statements:

-#3 – Opinion on internal control over Financial Reporting
+#3 – Opinion on Internal Control Over Financial Reporting

-In this part, an auditor has checked whether the company is having control over its financial as regulated by COSCO (Committee of Sponsoring Organization) and PCAOB (Public Company Accounting Oversight Board).
+In this part, an auditor has checked whether the company is having control over its finances as regulated by COSCO (Committee of Sponsoring Organization) and PCAOB (Public Company Accounting Oversight Board).
 E.Y. has audited Income Statement, Balance Sheet, Cash Flow, and Shareholder’s Equity for this purpose.

-#4 – The basis for Opinion:
+#4 – The Casis for Opinion: